Dell PowerFlex - powerflex

 Dell PowerFlex is a software-defined storage solution from Dell Technologies.
 Among other things it offers the consumption of redundant block storage across the network.

-LXD offers access to PowerFlex storage clusters by making use of the NVMe/TCP transport protocol.
+LXD offers access to PowerFlex storage clusters using either NVMe/TCP or Dell’s Storage Data Client (SDC).
 In addition, PowerFlex offers copy-on-write snapshots, thin provisioning and other features.

-To use PowerFlex, make sure you have the required kernel modules installed on your host system.
+To use PowerFlex with NVMe/TCP, make sure you have the required kernel modules installed on your host system.
 On Ubuntu these are nvme_fabrics and nvme_tcp, which come bundled in the linux-modules-extra-$(uname -r) package.
+LXD takes care of connecting to the respective subsystem.

 Terminology